jy222bz/boxinator/README.md

    - The AddBox View does not provide any type of blue color.
    - The Color Component can be expanded to contain a wide range of colors.
    - The List View can sort the information according to any of these columns: name, cost, and weight.
 The sorting can be conducted in both orders; Ascending order and Descending order.
 The latter can be achieved by clicking on the header column.
+   - The Reducer is used in the following manner: the Listboxes View initially will make a Get request to get the data from the database and display it, and it will save the same date in the store.
+The AddBox view will update the state of the Reducer when a new insertion occurs.
+Subsequently, the Listboxes View will check the state; if there is no update, it will display the data stored in the store, but if there is an update, it will make a new Get request to display the latest data and update the store also.
+The purpose is to avoid making costly and unnecessary Get requests when necessary.
    - There are two Test Suites; one in the backend soource file and the other in the frontend source file.
    - There are DEMO images along with the solution that show the application running and demonstrating its features and results.